What Is Tooth Discoloration?

 Tooth Discoloration Prevention

-A few simple lifestyle changes may help prevent teeth discoloration:
+A few other lifestyle changes may help prevent teeth discoloration:

-- If you’re a coffee drinker or smoker, consider cutting back or quitting all together.
+- If you’re a coffee drinker or smoker, consider cutting back or quitting.

 - If the color of your teeth change without ready explanation and other symptoms are also present, make an appointment to see your dentist.